-Learning Innovation welcomes Evan Donahue, a PhD candidate in Computational Media, Arts & Cultures as the 2019 – 2020 Coursera Fellow.
-This fellowship places a PhD student with Coursera’s Teaching & Learning team, providing the Fellow an opportunity to work with a global learning partner, under the guidance of Learning Innovation.
+Learning Innovation welcomes Evan Donahue, a PhD candidate in Computational Media, Arts & Cultures as the 2019 – 2020 Digital Education Fellow, who will be working on a Coursera project.
+This digital education fellowship places a PhD student with Coursera’s Teaching & Learning team, providing the Fellow an opportunity to work with a global learning partner, under the guidance of Learning Innovation.
 Donahue will gain real-world industry experience from Coursera’s pedagogy, learning science and instructional design experts while engaged in several research projects this fellowship year.

 Throughout the fellowship experience, Donahue will be guided by a team from Learning Innovation, where we work to develop new online education models and programs, and to design learning experiences that are flexible and global.

 About Evan Donahue